John Fortescue of Salden: Career

 Fortescue acquired early a considerable reputation as a scholar and was chosen to direct the Princess Elizabeth's classical studies in Mary's reign.
 On the accession of Elizabeth he was appointed keeper of the great wardrobe.
 Starting in 1572 he led a largely undistinguished career in Parliament prior to his accession to the chancellorship in 1589, serving in several districts (including for Wallingford), and he continued to serve in Parliament after losing that title.
 He was also appointed to the Privy Council in 1589 and was knighted in 1601.
 Fortescue also held the position of Chancellor of the Duchy of Lancaster from 1601 to his death.
 Fortescue served under Queen Elizabeth I and was knighted in 1592.
 He inherited the manor of Great Washbourne from his mother.

+Fortescue was involved in the purchase of a pair of uncut diamonds for Elizabeth I in 1595.
 By means of his lucrative employments he amassed great wealth, with which he bought large estates in Oxfordshire and Buckinghamshire, and kept up a large household.
 He took a prominent part in public business, was a member of the court of the Star Chamber and an ecclesiastical commissioner, sat on various important commissions, and as chancellor of the exchequer explained the queen's financial needs and proposed subsidies in parliament.

 When King James I came to the throne in 1603 at the Union of the Crowns, he stayed at Fortescue's house at Hendon in June 1603, and King James and Anne of Denmark stayed at his manor of Salden on 27 June.
 Fortescue was disappointed that the King requested he vacate the Chancellor's house to lodge the Scottish favourite Sir George Home.

 Fortescue advocated restrictions on the King's power, in part in order to limit the appointment of Scottish people.
 These reforms were not implemented, and as a result, James dismissed him from his position as Chancellor of the Exchequer.
 He retained, however, his position in Parliament and as Chancellor of the Duchy of Lancaster, as well as the keeper of the great wardrobe.

 As keeper of the Great Wardrobe, in 1603 he issued some fabrics for Anne of Denmark's closet, for the use of her and her household in chapel.
 These included two palls of cloth of gold for two communion tables, fine linen diaper cloth for four communion tables or desks, fine Holland linen cloth for four other tables, linen for communion towels and four surplices, two bibles, two service books, and other items.